Thursday, December 19, 2024

 Glamping in the Sahara Desert

 "Glamping" near Erfoud in the Sahara Desert, Richard and our group riding camels, listening to melodic drum beats and dancing around the campfire under stunning night sky with full moon has to be a highlight of our trip!
 Richard enjoyed the hour camel ride and upon exiting the camel, the group was greeted with tea and cookies.
-Later, we all celebrated "It's 5 o'clock Somewhere Happy Hour" with appetizers from home - Pringles! - and local Moroccan wine.
+Later, we all celebrated "It's 5 o'clock Somewhere Happy Hour" with appetizers from home - Pringles! - and local Moroccan wine

 Ouarzazate, Morocco traveling to Marrakech

 As we made our way in the bus to the Imperial City of Marrakech, we viewed the beautiful Toudra Valley and their apple city, Midelt.
 We stopped in an area that reminded me of Petra with huge sandstone clay mountain passes.
-This is the area of the high Atlas Mountains.
+This is the area of the High Atlas Mountains.
 It is also a place of interesting fossils that were buried from eons ago when the Sahara was covered with water.
 We traveled past kasbahs and mountain passes probably at an elevation of close to 4,700 feet.

 Marrakech